-3.2 Small Sample Performance
+3.2.
+Small Sample Performance

 Given the limited role of monetary policy shocks for inflation dynamics in the SW model, estimating the parameters of the Phillips curve using monetary policy shocks as instruments is especially challenging in small samples.
-The main goal of the next simulations is to show how the conditioning step in SP-IV can not only weaken exogeneity requirements but also substantially alleviate weak instrument problems.
+The main goal of the next simulations is to show how the conditioning step in SP-IV may not only weaken exogeneity requirements but also substantially alleviate weak instrument problems.
 To level the playing field across estimators, we now assume that the econometrician has the true monetary policy shocks as instruments.
-This assumption is unrealistic but permits a fair comparison between the various estimators as the exogeneity requirement is now satisfied for all 2SLS and SP-IV estimators.
-We consider a sample of T = 250 quarters, a best-case in most macro applications, roughly corresponding to the postwar period, but also report results for T = 500 and T = 5000 to verify the asymptotic properties of the estimators and inference procedures.10 Results for $N_z = 3$ in the Online Appendix are qualitatively similar.
+This assumption is unrealistic but permits a comparison between the various estimators focused solely on instrument strength, as the exogeneity requirement is now satisfied for all IV estimators.
+We consider a sample of T = 250 quarters, a best-case in most macro applications roughly corresponding to the postwar period, but also report results for T = 500 and T = 5000 to verify the asymptotic properties of the estimators and inference procedures.

 Bias.
 Table 2 reports the mean estimates of $\beta = [\gamma_b, \gamma_f, \lambda]'$ for the various samples sizes.
 The first two rows report the true model parameters and OLS results.
 As expected, OLS is severely biased regardless of T due to endogeneity.
-The other rows show the results for the various 2SLS and SP-IV estimators with H = 8 or H = 20 quarters.